wso2-extensions/identity-tools-cli/docs/cli-mode.md

 ```
 export TOOL_CONFIG_PATH="<path to the configs folder>/dev/toolConfig.json"
 ```
-> **Note:** Make sure to export the environment variables with the correct server details that the action should be performed against, before running the CLI commands.
+> **Note:** Before running the CLI commands, be sure to export the environment variables with the correct server details that the action should be performed against.
 >
-> It is recommended to use the ```serverConfig.json``` file to provide the server configurations as it is more secure and easier to maintain, when dealing with multiple environments.
+> It is recommended to use the ```serverConfig.json``` file to provide the server configurations as it is more secure and easier to maintain when dealing with multiple environments.

-### Tool Configurations
+### Tool configurations
-The ```toolConfig.json``` file contains the configurations needed to override the default behaviour of the tool.
+The ```toolConfig.json``` file contains the configurations needed for overriding the default behaviour of the tool.

 Example configuration file:
 ```